-6.7.4 ABSENCE DUE TO INCARCERATION
+6.7.4 Absence Due to Incarceration

 If the absence of the head of household is due to incarceration for more than 30 consecutive days, s/he will be considered permanently absent.
 Any other household member will be considered permanently absent if s/he is incarcerated for more than 180 consecutive calendar days in a twelve-month period.
 FH will determine if the reason for incarceration is for drug-related or violent criminal activity.
-For further information regarding such activity, see Termination of Assistance Chapter.
+For further information regarding such activity, see Chapter 15.